Victor Gerson

-Haim Victor Gerson DSO, LdH (b.
-1898—d. ?), code name Rene, was a Special Operations Executive agent during the Second World War.
+Haim Victor Gerson DSO, LdH (1896 – 14 April 1983), code name Rene, was a British Special Operations Executive (SOE) agent during the Second World War.
 He organised the Vic escape line in France.
-Escape lines helped allied soldiers and airmen, SOE agents, and other people in danger to escape from Nazi-occupied Europe, usually by crossing the Pyrenees mountains into neutral Spain.
+Escape lines helped Allied soldiers and airmen, SOE agents, and other people in danger to escape from Nazi-occupied Europe, usually by crossing the Pyrenees mountains into neutral Spain.